reflex-mev/reflex/website/docs/technical/integration/sdk-integration.md

 ## Overview

-The Reflex SDK provides a powerful and easy-to-use interface for building MEV-enabled applications.
-Whether you're building a trading bot, integrating MEV capture into a DApp frontend, or creating custom arbitrage strategies, the SDK handles the complexity of interacting with Reflex smart contracts.
+The Reflex SDK provides a powerful and easy-to-use interface for building MEV-enabled DApps.
+Whether you're integrating MEV capture into a DApp frontend or creating custom trading interfaces, the SDK handles the complexity of interacting with Reflex smart contracts.

 ## Installation